COMPAct: Computational Optimization and Automated Modular design of Planetary Actuators: Optimization of the Gearbox

 The objective is to minimize actuator mass, maximize gearbox efficiency, and reduce axial width while satisfying a target gear ratio or range.
 Actuator mass $M_{act}$ is computed as in Section~\ref{sec:mass_model}, and efficiency $\eta$ as in Section~\ref{sec:gb_des}.
 Gear widths are derived from the modified Lewis strength equation~\cite{Maitra2010GearDesign}, while overall actuator width $W_p$ is primarily set by gearbox width, since motor and bearing lengths remain fixed. $W_p$ is therefore included in the cost function to penalize excessive axial dimensions.
 For a specific ratio $GR_{req}$, a penalty weighted by $K_g$ accounts for deviation between $GR$ and $GR_{req}$.
 Equivalently, bounds can be set as $GR_{\min}=GR_{req}-1$ and $GR_{\max}=GR_{req}+1$.
 For ratio ranges, $K_g=0$ with limits $[GR_{\min},GR_{\max}]$.
 The cost function is

 where $K_m$, $K_e$, $K_w$, and $K_g$ weight mass, efficiency, width, and ratio tracking.
 The optimization problem is

-The solution $C_{act}^*$ gives the minimum cost for a specified gear ratio or gear ratio range.
-Since all variables are discrete, the problem is solved via brute-force search by evaluating all feasible values in the constraint set.
-This guarantees the global optimum but is more computationally expensive than other methods.
-In practice, runtimes remain modest: SSPG converges in a fraction of a second, CPG and WPG in under five seconds, and DSPG within a few minutes, for a given gear-ratio for each gearbox type.
+The solution $C_{act}^*$ yields the minimum cost for a specified gear ratio or ratio range.
+Since all variables are discrete, the problem is solved using brute-force search by evaluating all feasible combinations in the constraint set.
+This guarantees the global optimum but is computationally more expensive than other methods.
+In practice, runtimes remain modest: SSPG solves in a fraction of a second, CPG and WPG in under five seconds, and DSPG within a few minutes for a given gear ratio.